-National Cathedral Is Removing Stained Glass Windows Honoring Confederate Leaders
+National Cathedral Is Removing Stained-Glass Windows Honoring Confederate Leaders

 The idea of removing Confederate symbols from the religious center came up two years ago, after the mass shooting of black churchgoers in Charleston, S.C.

-"The recent violence in Charlottesville brought urgency to our discernment process," the cathedral's leaders said Wednesday, referring to the demonstrations and counter-protests over Confederate symbols in Virginia last month that left one woman dead and other people injured.
+"The recent violence in Charlottesville brought urgency to our discernment process," the cathedral's leaders said Wednesday, referring to the demonstrations and counterprotests over Confederate symbols in Virginia last month that left one woman dead and other people injured.

-In June 2016, the National Cathedral decided to remove two images of the Confederate battle flag from the building's stained glass windows.
+In June 2016, the National Cathedral decided to remove two images of the Confederate battle flag from the building's stained-glass windows.

 At the time, as NPR's Camila Domonoske reported, the church planned to hold "a period of public discussion on issues of race, slavery and justice and revisit the question of how to treat other depictions of the Civil War on the windows."

-The cathedral's leadership say they determined that the windows, which were sponsored by the United Daughters of the Confederacy, are inconsistent with its mission and also "a barrier to our important work on racial justice and racial reconciliation."
+The cathedral's leadership says they determined that the windows, which were sponsored by the United Daughters of the Confederacy, are inconsistent with its mission and also "a barrier to our important work on racial justice and racial reconciliation."

 Last year, the cathedral said that its docents who give tours of the landmark building tell visitors that the inclusion of controversial figures such as Lee and Jackson "underscores the building's role as a repository of American memory, carrying the very wounds of war within its walls."